 - Musical instruments (optional)

 - DVD player

 - Play Stations, Xbox, or other gaming systems

-*Exceptions are made for students who are driving themselves to and from CRAM.
+*Exceptions are made for students who are driving themselves to and from Summer Honors.
 However, you are not allowed to drive your car during the program.

 What if I don’t own a personal laptop computer?

 We are strongly encouraging students to bring their own laptop computers.
-You will have a .edu email address once you’re accepted and have paid for CRAM.
-If you are interested in purchasing a laptop for CRAM and further use at college the following year, many companies offer discounts to students with a .edu email address.
-If you do not own a laptop or are not interested in purchasing one, we will have a limited number available for loan for the duration of CRAM.
+You will have a .edu email address once you’re accepted and have paid for Summer Honors.
+If you are interested in purchasing a laptop for Summer Honors and further use at college the following year, many companies offer discounts to students with a .edu email address.
+If you do not own a laptop or are not interested in purchasing one, we will have a limited number available for loan for the duration of Summer Honors.